Categories

 Monolithic Social Media

-Western commercial social media, by which I mean systems such as Facebook, YouTube, TikTok, WhatsApp etc has two primary funding streams.
+Western Commercial Social Media (CSM), by which I mean systems such as Facebook, YouTube, TikTok, WhatsApp etc has two primary funding streams.

 1. Selling advertising space on their own platform